Dental Crowns – Hampton, NH

 How Dental Crowns Can Save Your Smile

 In simple terms, dental crowns are essentially synthetic caps that are placed on top of damaged teeth.
 They are usually made from porcelain, however, they have been made with many different materials over the years.
-Crowns are mainly used to restore the function of teeth as well as their appearance.
+Dental crowns in Hampton, NH are mainly used to restore the function of teeth as well as their appearance.
 If significant decay is present and large portions of the tooth need to be removed, a crown can fully restore it.

 Why Choose Oceanside Family Dental for Dental Crowns?